menu

 Demographics

-The population of Ramah - Jamestown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Ramah - Jamestown, 23.17% have at least a bachelor's degree.
+The education level of Ramah - Jamestown citizens is a little higher than the average for US cities and towns: 23.17% of adults in Ramah - Jamestown have at least a bachelor's degree.

 The per capita income in Ramah - Jamestown in 2022 was $28,152, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,608 for a family of four.
 However, Ramah - Jamestown contains both very wealthy and poor people as well.